bismuthfoundation/Bismuth-FAQ/Exchanges/How_to_Implement.md

 Cons:
 - Many keys to create, handle and safe store
-- requires large number of internal tx (with fees) to transfer between wallets
+- Requires large number of internal tx (with fees) to transfer between wallets
-  (large % of deposits are likely to end up on a different wallet)
+  (large % of deposits are likely to end up on a different wallet for withdrawal).
+  Dust + fees
-- need to watch incoming blocks for all users addresses
+- Needs to watch incoming blocks for all users addresses

-B/ A single deposit address, and user specific id in the "data" (message) field of the transaction.
+B/ A single deposit address, plus user specific id in the "data" (message) field of the transaction.

 Pros:
 - Single address to watch